stemid/ecsapi/dispatch_plugin/README.md

 This is sequential so commandNumber5 will use inputNumber5 in the order they were defined.
 Therefore if you have 4 commands with no input you should define 4 inputs with value False if you want to use a fifth input for a fifth command.

 The following parameters can be used both in command and in input.
+All but the first one are directly from www.monitorscout.com ECS.

+  * now - current time when plugin is executed
   * alert - alert ID
   * status - UP, DOWN
   * monitor - monitor ID